Félix Éboué: Early life and education

 Born in Cayenne, French Guiana, the grandson of slaves, Éboué was the fourth son in a family of five brothers.
-His father, Yves Urbain Éboué, was a gold prospector, and his mother, Marie Josephine Aurélie Leveillé, was a shop owner born in Roura.
+His father, Yves Urbain Éboué, was a gold prospector, and his mother, Marie Josephine Aurélie Léveillé, was a shop owner born in Roura.
 She raised her sons in the Guiana Créole tradition.

 Éboué won a scholarship to study at secondary school in Bordeaux. Éboué was also a keen footballer, captaining his school team when they travelled to games in both Belgium and England.
-He graduated in law from the École nationale de la France d'Outre-Mer (called École coloniale for short), one of the grandes écoles in Paris.

 Career

-Éboué served in colonial administration in Oubangui-Chari for twenty years, and then in Martinique.
-In 1936 he was appointed governor of Guadeloupe, the first man of black African descent to be appointed to such a senior post anywhere in the French colonies.
+In 1908, Éboué graduated in administrative law from the École nationale de la France d'Outre-Mer in Paris.
+He served as a colonial administrator in Oubangui-Chari for twenty years, and then in Martinique.
+Himself a Socialist and a Freemason, in 1936, under the Popular Front government, he was appointed acting governor of Guadeloupe. Éboué was first man of black African descent to be appointed to such a senior post anywhere in the French colonies.

-Two years later, with conflict on the horizon, he was transferred to Chad, arriving in Fort Lamy on 4 January 1939.
-He was instrumental in developing Chadian support for the Free French in 1940.
-This ultimately gave Charles de Gaulle's faction control of the rest of French Equatorial Africa.
+Soon in conflict with the local elite, Eboue lasted only two years before being sent back to central Africa as Governor of Chad, arriving in Fort Lamy on 4 January 1939.
+After the fall of France, in August 1940 he accepted de Gaulle’s authority and soon persuaded the authorities elsewhere in French Equatorial Africa to do likewise, giving the Free French movement a territorial base from which to exercise sovereignty and organize military forces.

 New indigenous policy for the French empire

-As governor of the whole of French Equatorial Africa between 1940 and 1944, Éboué published The New Indigenous Policy for French Equatorial Africa, which set out the broad lines of a new policy that advocated respect for African traditions, support for traditional leaders, the development of existing social structures and the improvement of working conditions.
-The document served as a basis for the Brazzaville conference of French colonial governors, held in 1944, that sought to introduce major improvements for the peoples of the colonies.
+As governor of French Equatorial Africa between 1940 and 1944, Éboué published The New Indigenous Policy for French Equatorial Africa, which set out the broad lines of a new policy that advocated respect for African traditions, support for traditional leaders, the development of existing social structures and the improvement of working conditions.
+The document served as a basis for the 1944 Brazzaville Conference of French colonial governors that sought to introduce major improvements for the peoples of the colonies.

 He classified 200 educated Africans as "notable évolués" and reduced their taxes, as well as placing some Gabonese civil servants into positions of authority.
-He also took an interest in the careers of individuals who would later become significant in their own rights, including Jean-Hilaire Aubame and Jean Rémy Ayouné.